 Edirisa‘s trekkers have been coming to Tom’s since 2005 and over time he developed a brilliant campsite.
 In 2013 Habukomi Island finally became accessible to guests who might not opt for hiking but still crave for a unique island experience.
 On the other hand, you can nicely combine it with two activities: half-day Culture on the Crest or 1-day Islands of Miracles.

-• traditional dugout canoe ride to Habukomi Island and back
+• enjoy a traditional dugout canoe ride to Habukomi Island and back

-• great local dinner enriched by crayfish, Lake Bunyonyi’s specialty
+• gobble down a delicious local dinner enriched by crayfish, Lake Bunyonyi’s specialty

-• camping on the island or night return by motorboat
+• camp on the island — or return by motorboat by night

 duration: one night; difficulty: easy